A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Local variance estimator

 where $\langle{\sigma}^2_{r,\rm iso}(\hat{N}) \rangle$ is the expected bias in an LVE map due to random fluctuations in a particular realization of CMB sky such as our universe.
-It is computed from simulated CMB maps based on standard cosmological model incoporating appropriate measurement artifacts such as detector noise, beam and pixel window effects specific to an instrument.
+It is computed from simulated CMB maps based on standard cosmological model incorporating appropriate measurement artifacts such as detector noise, etc. These simulations are also injected with anisotropic Doppler boosting and gravitational lensing effects that induce correlations between multipoles.
+However, for brevity, we refer to these simulations as ``\emph{isotropic}'' realizations.
+We also use simulation ensembles that have dipole modulation injected in them which will be discussed later.
 Accordingly, the normalized LVE map of a dipole modulated CMB sky following Eq.~(\ref{eq:cmb-dip-mod}) and (\ref{eq:lve-dip-mod}) will be,

+However, there will always be a residual monopole along with the dipole in the normalized variance map of a given map.
+So,